Pedestrian Accident Attorneys New York

 - DO NOT talk to or provide any recorded statement to anyone on behalf of an insurance company before you have spoken to a lawyer because insurance company representatives have significant training and years of experience in eliciting statements from victims of accidents which can distort the truth and/or facts only serving to accomplish the goal of trying to significantly diminish or eliminate your claim.

-What this means is that one of the purposes of the No-Fault insurance law is to restore pedestrians who have been hurt in automobile accidents to as much health and productivity as swiftly as possible without having to wait to have their medical bills or lost wages paid.
+The primary purpose of the No-Fault insurance law is to restore pedestrians who have been hurt in automobile accidents to as much health and productivity as swiftly as possible without having to wait to have their medical bills or lost wages paid.
 Once a proper claim has been timely made with the driver’s insurance company, all medical bills relating to medical care and treatment rendered due to the accident and any claim for lost wages will be submitted to the driver’s insurance company whether the accident was his or her fault or not.

 In other words, regardless of whether you or a loved one intends to start a lawsuit against all responsible parties (the owner and operator of the motor vehicle) seeking financial compensation for pain, suffering and the debilitating effects of injuries associated with a motor vehicle accident, the insurance company covering the owner/driver of the motor vehicle which came into contact with you or a loved one must provide certain benefits associated with medical care, treatment and other reasonable and necessary expenses flowing from the motor vehicle accident irrespective of whose fault the accident was.
 As long as a timely claim is made to the owner/driver’s insurance company and medical bills and/or other necessary documentation are timely submitted to said insurance company, coverage will be available.